DinoChiesa/Apigee-Java-Simple-Base64/Readme.md

 This directory contains the Java source code and pom.xml file required to build a Java callout that base64-encodes a message payload, or base64-decodes a message payload.

-For encoding and decoding, it uses the [Base64InputStream](https://commons.apache.org/proper/commons-codec/apidocs/org/apache/commons/codec/binary/Base64InputStream.html) from Apache commons-codec.
-This class performs MIME-compliant decoding.
+For encoding and decoding, it uses the [Base64](https://docs.oracle.com/javase/8/docs/api/java/util/Base64.html) class from Java8.
+This class performs MIME-compliant Base64 encoding and decoding.
 See also [RFC 2045](https://www.ietf.org/rfc/rfc2045.txt).

 ## Disclaimer

 This example is not an official Google product, nor is it part of an official Google product.

 ## Using this policy